mpsamurai/development-practices/README.md

-# development-practices
-Development practices at MPS.
+# Development Practices at MPS